11 Exploratory data analysis

 - Are there missing values?
 How many?

-For this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
+For the first part of this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
 This data includes every agency that reported their data for all 12 months of the year.
-Throughout this lesson we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.
-We’ll return to UCR data in Chapter 17 when focusing on what the UCR is and how to use it.
+In this part of the chapter we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.

-From these results it appears that each row is a single agency’s annual data for 2017 and the columns show the number of crimes for four crime categories included (the full UCR data contains many more crimes which we’ll see in a later lesson).
+From these results it appears that each row is a single agency’s annual data for 2017, and the columns show the number of crimes for four crime categories included.

 Finally, we can run